Office of the Comptroller of the Currency: History

 During the American Civil War, leaders of the U.S. federal government, including President Abraham Lincoln and Treasury Secretary Salmon P. Chase, drafted plans for a national banking system.
 These plans were put into action by the National Currency Act of 1863, subsequently amended by the National Bank Act, which created the Office of the Comptroller of the Currency to administer the new system.
+Hugh McCulloch, former president of the state-owned Bank of Indiana, was chosen to be the first comptroller of the currency.

 Under the law, banks could apply to the OCC for a charter issued by the federal government.
 Approved banks would purchase U.S. government bonds, generating cash flow for the government.
 The bonds would then be deposited with the U.S. Treasury to provide security to back the paper money to be issued by the banks, a new uniform United States currency that could be redeemed for gold or silver at banks around the country.
 By ensuring the new currency was backed by the government-held bonds, the system gave users greater confidence in the stability of the paper money.

+By 1868, the OCC had 72 staff, a third of them women.
+They processed charter applications and distributed currency to national banks.
+Until 1913, these staff were paid by distance distributed and did not have set salaries.

 In 1913, the Federal Reserve Act established a central bank, the Federal Reserve, to issue American currency.
 The OCC's role shifted to bank examination and regulation, though it retained "currency" as part of its name.
+In response to the growing power of local banks, the OCC insisted on deregulating national banks in order to compete, which was realized in the McFadden Act of 1927.
+In 1937, the OCC signed an agreement with the Federal Reserve and the Federal Deposit Insurance Corporation to standardize the regulation of banks between the agencies.

+In the 1960s, 21st comptroller James J. Saxon passed a number of controversial regulations, including one which allowed national banks to underwrite revenue bonds for the governments of states and municipalities.
+Many of these were later overturned in court.
+However, some reforms, like creating international banking and economics units and strengthening the law department, remained after his term.

-The OCC was involved in the response during and after the financial crisis of 2007–08, including work with the Troubled Asset Relief Program (TARP), designing stress tests for major banks, and collecting and analyzing data on home mortgage loans.
+The OCC was involved in the response during and after the 2008 financial crisis, including work with the Troubled Asset Relief Program (TARP), designing stress tests for major banks, and collecting and analyzing data on home mortgage loans.
 The Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010 abolished the Office of Thrift Supervision and merged its former oversight functions into the OCC.
 The law also reassigned much of the OCC's former compliance mandate to the new Consumer Financial Protection Bureau.
 It further established the Financial Stability Oversight Council, on which the Comptroller of the Currency sits.